Youth baseball: Another Hales on the way - Salisbury Post

 SALISBURY — The Rowan-based Seager Select 12U baseball team is playing in high level tournaments this summer, sort of a younger version of the South Charlotte Panthers, and has won several events and has beaten some of the highest ranked teams in the country.

 The players are from the classes of 2030, 2031 and 2032.
 They come from a lot of different towns in the Carolinas.
-Four are from Rowan County — Corry Hales, Oakley Kluttz, Graham Knight and Crue Seager, the son of long-time Seattle Mariners third baseman Kyle Seager.
+Five are from Rowan County — Caleb Laughter, Corry Hales, Oakley Kluttz, Graham Knight and Crue Seager, the son of long-time Seattle Mariners third baseman Kyle Seager.

 Trending